-We wrote this article to help guide those who decide to buy from other farms.
+I helped to put together this guide for people who decide to buy from other farms.
 There are a few simple questions you can ask YOUR farmer to help see if they are paying attention to the things we feel are important.

-We do think feeding antibiotics to healthy animals is a really bad idea that can lead to superbugs.
-Learn more about it in this article.)
+The data certainly seems to show feeding antibiotics to healthy animals is a really bad idea that can lead to superbugs.
+Learn more about it in this article.

 I hope some of this was new and informative for you.
 I'd love to hear what kind of questions or comments you have!
-Please share with your friends so they can be sure to buy organic grain products in the store and look for better meats!
+Please share with your friends so they can be sure to buy organic grain products in the store and look for well raised meats!